mew-mo/SUMMATIVE-02/readme.md

 Gulp was used for various different functions that greatly enhanced my production workflow:
 * **Live refresh:** Refreshes the HTML live page on HTML, JS and CSS save, therefore reducing time spent saving and manually refreshing the page.
 Gulp does so by simulating a live-server environment, which follows industry best practices as the application would run through a server in a real scenario.
 Being able to instantly see changes saved time and allowed me to make changes faster and more efficiently.
 * **Minifying:** Automatically minifies CSS and JS files.
 This is efficient for reducing the file-size of these pieces of code, and follows industry best practices.
 * **JS Linting:** Automatically linted my JS code on save, which saves time that would've been spent manually copying my JS onto an online linting tool and waiting for it to run.
-The results are instant and greatly increase efficiency.
+The results are instant and greatly increase efficiency, pointing out errors and their exact line and column position.
+I was able to eliminate errors nearly the instant they appeared.
 * **Sass:** In the past, I have used Koala to watch my SCSS files and convert them into CSS.
 While functional, it was always a touch buggy- using Gulp to watch my SCSS and convert it saved on time greatly as I wasn't relying on an individual application and it runs through the terminal instantly on save without any hassle.
 This is also closer to an industry standard way of writing SCSS compared to Koala.
 1,665 companies use gulp, showcasing how it is an industry standard tool utilised professionally for a similar purpose of making workflow more efficient.

 #### Node.js and npm :ski:
 Node.js is a hugely popular open-source platform for executing JS server-side (back-end).
 It is absolutely an industry standard tool, used by huge companies such as Netflix, LinkedIn and Paypal.
-I personally used node.js in order to access npm installs, which greatly decreased the amount of time I had to spend searching for specific plugins or libraries as I could download them straight into my project using the 'npm i' command- this follows best practises as I didn't waste any time and was able to have quick, easy access to all the files I needed.
+I personally used node.js in order to access npm installs, which greatly decreased the amount of time I had to spend searching for specific plugins or libraries as I could download them straight into my project using the 'npm i' command- this follows best practices as I didn't waste any time and was able to have quick, easy access to all the files I needed.

 #### Github :octocat:
 This Github repo was used from start-to-end in order to access my project in it's full glory from both home and my school workspace.
 By pulling and pushing from terminal I constantly was able to update the files quickly and efficiently, barely having to wait for any upload / download time compared to more lengthy methods like using a USB or uploading to Google Drive- this greatly enhanced my workflow, as accessing files became a matter of simply pressing a few buttons.
 Since my terminal was constantly open for the project anyway, this was the most efficient method of not only accessing my files between different workspaces, but being able to keep up to date with the commit messages and refreshed on things I had done, hadn't done and still needed to do.\